controlm/automation-api-community-solutions/7-api-gateway-integrations/add-aapi-service-to-apigee-gateway/README.md

-The company has a requirement that all REST APIs in the organisation are to be made available through one centralized API Gateway, which allows developers to access those gateways without having to know on which actual host they are running.
+The company has a requirement that all REST APIs in the organisation are to be made available through one centralized API Gateway, which allows developers to access those APIs without having to know on which actual host they are running.
 In addition, the API Gateway allows access control and features such as rate limiting.
 The Apigee API Gateway has been selected for this.